BibliothecaDAO/master-scroll/docs/economics/nexus.md

 Web3 is Read, Write, Own.
 Bibliotheca DAO’s vision from inception was to have the players own the gaming protocol and actively contribute to the direction and metagame.

 Up until the time of writing, $LORDS emissions have only been emitted either by staking your Realm or by providing liquidity to the Uniswap pair.
-This initial structure was intended to reward Lords & Ladies who invested in the early days of the project with high yields for a short period of time.
+This initial structure was intended to reward Lords who invested in the early days of the project with high yields for a short period of time.
 As planned the rewards are switching now to a sustainable long-term model.

 Below we outline our vision for a sustainable, non-inflationary single-sided staking mechanism, which allows players the opportunity to contribute to the growth of the protocol and be rewarded for doing so.